Hilbert's 16th problem on a period annulus and Nash space of arcs: Blow-up of an ideal and its space of arcs

 We say that $\pi$ is the blow up map of $\C^n$ with center at $I$, and $E=\pi^{-1}(Z)$ is the exceptional locus.
 Here $Z$ and $E$ are algebraic varieties, which are not necessarily smooth manifolds.
 For every $\lambda\in Z$ we denote by $E_\lambda = \pi^{-1}(\lambda)$ the fibre of $E$ over $\lambda$.
 The fibre $E_\lambda\subset \mathbb P^{N-1}$ is a projective variety.

-The above construction is in fact local, and moreover depends only on the ideal $I$, not on the choice of generators $v_i$.
-Indeed, if we replace the ideal $I$ by the ideal sheaf $\mathcal I$ generated by $I$ in the sheaf of rings of convergent power series $\mathcal O_{\C^n}$, then the blowup of the ideal sheaf $\mathcal I$ is defined to be $\mathbf{Proj} \;\mathcal I$, see Hartshorne \cite[chapter II, 7]{Hartshorne}, and hence does not depend upon the choice of generators.
-The crucial property of the blow up is the fact, that the inverse image ideal sheaf on the blown up surface is invertible (that is to say, principal), \cite[II, Proposition 7.13(a)]{Hartshorne}
+The above construction is in fact local, and moreover depends only on the ideal $I$, not on the choice of generators $(v_1,...,v_N)$, see \cite[chapter II, 7]{Hartshorne}.
+Therefore, we may replace the ideal $I$ by the ideal sheaf $\mathcal I$ generated by $I$ in the sheaf of rings of convergent power series $\mathcal O_{\C^n}$.
+The blowup of the ideal sheaf $\mathcal I$ leads in a neighbourhood of a given point $\lambda \in Z(\mathcal I)$ to a variety isomorphic to $ B_I{\C}^n$ in a neighbourhood of $\pi^{-1}(\lambda)$.
+The main property of the blowup is the fact, that the restriction of the ideal sheaf $\mathcal I$ on it is principal.
+To be more precise, define the inverse image ideal sheaf $\tilde{\mathcal I}$ of $\mathcal I$ by

+which is roughly speaking the pre-image of $\mathcal I$ on the surface $B_I{\C}^n$.
+Then \begin{proposition} The inverse image ideal sheaf $\tilde{\mathcal I} $ on the blowup $B_I{\C}^n$ is a principal ideal sheaf. \end{proposition} The proof is essentially tautological \cite[II, Proposition 7.13(a)]{Hartshorne}.
+A hint to the proof is provided by the next two basic examples. \begin{example} If $I=(\lambda_1,\lambda_2)$ then the blowup $B_I{\C}^2$ is a smooth surface covered by two charts